 The official London Coffee Festival coffee cups manufactured by Decent Packaging

-The entire decent packaging product range is compostable, ensuring that wherever packaging is used at this year’s event – whether that be for your coffee, or food samples – decent can supply a plant-based compostable option, simplifying our waste streams for The London Coffee Festival, and tying into the circular economy.
+The entire decent packaging range is compostable, ensuring that wherever packaging is used at this year’s event – whether that be for your coffee or food samples – decent can supply a plant-based compostable option, simplifying our waste streams for The London Coffee Festival, and tying into the circular economy.

 And how will we make sure it’s composted?
 This year we’ve also partnered with First Mile to collect and compost everything from The London Coffee Festival.
 Once collected, the waste will be taken to their composting facility where the compostable packaging and food waste will integrate into the organic waste system.
-It's then turned into nutrient rich fertiliser from the composting process - How cool is that?
+It's then turned into nutrient-rich fertiliser from the composting process - how cool is that?
 That’s the circular economy baby!!!

 Our goal is to make The London Coffee Festival as sustainable as possible and simplify this waste process for everyone.
 We thank you, and decent packaging, for your support in managing the waste correctly and directing both the packaging and food waste away from landfill, to create a sustainable, circular economy.